Automattic/simplenote-ios/TESTING-CHECKLIST.md

 - [ ] Can change analytics sharing setting.
 - [ ] Changing `Sort Order` immediately updates and reflects in note list.
 - [ ] Changing `Tag Sorting` immediately updates and reflects in tag list.
-- [ ] For each sort type the pinned notes appear first in the note list.
+- [ ] For each sort type, the pinned notes appear first in the note list.
-- [ ] Changing `Theme` immediately updates app for desired color scheme.
+- [ ] Changing `Theme` immediately updates app for desired colour scheme.
 - [ ] After setting a passcode, passcode (or Touch/Face ID if also enabled) is required to resume the app.
 - [ ] Can turn passcode lock off with correct 4-digit passcode (also disables Touch/Face ID).